CS670: Advanced Analysis of Algorithms (Fall 2022)

 Academic Integrity, Collaboration

 All students are expected to maintain the utmost level of academic integrity.
-Passing off anyone else's (whether it be a fellow student or someone outside the university) work as your own is a serious infraction, and will lead to appropriate sanctions.
+Passing off anyone else's (whether it be a fellow student, someone outside the university, or an LLM model or other software solution) work as your own is a serious infraction, and will lead to appropriate sanctions.
 Similarly, any collaboration during exams is prohibited.
-Please consult the USC Student Conduct Code (general overview) for details on what is and is not appropriate, and for the possible consequences of infractions.
+Please consult the USC Student Conduct Code for details on what is and is not appropriate, and for the possible consequences of infractions.
 My default policy in Ph.D. level classes is that any kind of cheating will lead to an 'F' grade in the class, a report to the university, and to notification of your Ph.D. advisor.

 However, as research is usually a joint effort, students are encouraged to collaborate with other students in the class on general solution strategies for homework.
 The writeup, however, must be your own - you may not copy someone else's solution.
 Here is the rule of thumb to follow to avoid overstepping appropriate collaborations: if you discuss ideas or algorithms with your classmates, before you leave the meeting, you destroy all written notes, and write your own solutions from scratch afterwards, with a delay of at least an hour between the discussion and the time when you write your solution.
 Also, your homework should list all the fellow students with whom you discussed the solutions.
 Collaboration is restricted to fellow students inside the class; collaboration with students outside the class or others (such as discussion groups on the WWW) are not appropriate, and will lead to appropriate sanctions.

-On takehome exams, any collaboration with classmates is strictly prohibited.
+On takehome exams (which as of current plans, we will not have this semester), any collaboration with classmates is strictly prohibited.
 The only acceptable behaviors are solving the exam yourself (using your class notes and the textbook), or asking the TA and instructor for help.
 You should behave exactly as if you were sitting in a proctored exam.

 Messages, Notices, Handouts